WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

-Sure, JSON data objects can easily be parsed and represented in Python using dictionaries, but when working with an 'object' wouldn't it be nice to be able to work with it like an object - using native object syntax (like accessing attributes using '.' notation)?  webexteamsdk enables you to do just that:
+Sure, JSON data objects can easily be parsed and represented in Python using dictionaries, but when working with an 'object' wouldn't it be nice to be able to work with it like an object - using native object syntax (like accessing attributes using '.' notation)?  webexteamssdk enables you to do just that:

 .. code-block:: python